-A conflict of interest exists when your judgment could be affected because you have a personal interest, other than your compensation from HHF, in the outcome of a decision over which you have influence or control.
+A conflict of interest exists when your judgment could be affected because you have a personal interest, other than your compensation from Tufts Medicine Care at Home, in the outcome of a decision over which you have influence or control.
 When we say personal interest, we mean that you or a member of your family could obtain financial gain as a result of the decision.
 Our decisions on vendors we do business with must not be influenced by gifts from the vendor.

-Under no circumstances, should an employee accept cash gifts or gift certificates from any company doing business with or seeking to do business with HHF.
+Under no circumstances should an employee accept cash gifts or gift certificates from any company doing business with or seeking to do business with Tufts Medicine Care at Home.